EdgeTech1/EDGE-TECH/README.md

 # EDGE-TECH
-Thsi will be a templating platform form for The Subaru Webb app and PWA
+Thsi will be a templating platform for  The Subaru Webb app and PWA